 When you think of IKEA, you might think meatballs, you might think low cost and good value, but you also associate that this power-house of a company is environmentally conscious.
 IKEA values its reputation above and beyond any other marketing strategy.
 IKEA rightfully wins the hearts of the consumer because they’re genuinely a great brand with real values.

 How does this relate to you as a small business owner?

 The message you should take from this article is that cash is king and without cash, you die.
 Focus on immediate returns, such as lead-generation through paid social media advertising will be a winner.
-However, you have marketing tools in 2019 that can help you work on your long-term brand strategy both as an individual and as a profit-driven entity.
+However, you have the necessary marketing tools in 2019 that can help you work on your long-term branding strategy, both as an individual and as a profit-driven entity.
 Take this blog, for example, if you’re still reading, then it’s added some value to your life and it’s a digital footprint that allows readers to evaluate Thinkroom’s services, competence and likability.

 It’s an article that will remain online forever.

 Writing an article cost nothing but time.
 If you have a newsworthy story, send it to your local news agency.
 If it’s an article that helps entrepreneurs grow their businesses, publish it on Linkedin.

 When people Google your name, what do they find?
 In 2019 you have an opportunity and the tools that IKEA’s founder, Ingvar, wasn’t so lucky to have.
 You can easily architect your digital presence and distribute it through the free, relevant channels, while your competitors are likely to be neglecting this key long-term marketing strategy.